-- 1. Backtesting of parameters and the margin model to ensure that a 99.5% confidence level is attained. - 2.
-Stress test of the Default Fund for each of the Segments, to confirm that the funded financial resources across the safeguards are sufficient to cover the joint default of the two largest Members, if this is not met, Margins are requested from the two largest Members in the following day's net multilateral settlement.
+- 1. Backtesting of parameters and the margin model to ensure that a 99.5% confidence level is attained. - Stress test of the Default Fund for each of the Segments, to confirm that the funded financial resources across the safeguards are sufficient to cover the joint default of the two largest Members and its subsidiaries, if this is not met, Margins are requested from the two Members with the largest exposure in the following day's net multilateral settlement.